CAP-CoT: Cycle Adversarial Prompt for Improving Chain of Thoughts in LLM Reasoning: Method

-We adopt an adaptive strategy to refine role LLM prompts through a structured feedback prompt refinement (SFPR) step.
-In each optimization round, the solver agent $G_S$ and the adversarial challenger agent $G_C$ generate $C_S$ and $C_C$, and the feedback agent $F$ analyzes them jointly.
-From the erroneous chain $C_C$, $F$ extracts how the solver should repair its reasoning (e.g., which missing checks or assumptions to add) and produces feedback $\mathbb{F}_S$ to update the solver prompt:
+We adopt an adaptive strategy to refine role \ac{LLM} prompts through a \ac{SFPR} step.
+In each optimization round, the solver agent $G_S$ generates $C_S$, the adversarial challenger agent $G_C$ generates $C_C$, and the feedback agent $F$ analyzes them jointly.
+The solver prompt is updated as:

-From the solver chain $C_S$, $F$ identifies its current blind spots and derives feedback $\mathbb{F}_C$ that tells the challenger which error types and attack patterns to prioritize, so that $P_C$ is refine with both how to inject errors and which errors to focus on to produce more targeted adversarial chains: